dunkeroni/Invoke_AdjustImageChannelNode/README.md

 ## Multiply Method:
 Multiplies by the adjustment value, limits the result into the range [-255,255], then modulo by 256.
+Values between 0 and 1 will decrease the value (brightness, saturation, etc).
+Values above 1 will increase.
 Multiplying by a value of -1.0 will invert the channel.
+Values between -1 and 0 have interesting results on color outputs.